rothos/choice/index.md

 With increasing subjective time,
 knowing increases when moving gradually from the macroscopic toward the microscopic, and
-understanding increases when moving gradually form the microscopic toward the macroscopic.
+understanding increases when moving gradually from the microscopic toward the macroscopic.

 For one's life to be meaningful and significant,
 the feeling within self must become forms in the world, and